 Erika: Oh my gosh.
 It’s probably a lot but I can try. (laughing) I’ll list off some of my favorite ones.

 Erika: Brazil was one of my favorite countries.
-I did a lot in South America so like Argentina, Brazil, Pero, Uruguay I’ve been to, Mexico several times.
-I love Mexico because series are great.
+I did a lot in South America so like Argentina, Brazil, Peru, Uruguay I’ve been to, Mexico several times.
 Pretty much all over Europe, especially Western Europe.
 Last summer I went to Croatia, which is really amazing and beautiful although very challenging to eat gluten-free there.
 Even though the majority of the food is like fish and vegetables they are not aware of cross-contamination and I got glutened so much when I was there.
 It was really awful.
 It was really frustrating but Southeast Asia was amazing.
 A lot of that inspires some of my foods in my cookbook because, you know, Southeast Asian cuisine has a lot of soy sauce and things like that and just gluten in general.
 So those are really fun ones to kind of recreate.
 Turkey was an amazing country that I’ve been to.
 I really, really enjoyed that.
 Yes, I don’t know, those are some of my favorite ones.

 Host: And did you pick up food and recipes from all these places?